Now that we have our Pis booted and up and running on the network, we need to find them to configure them further.

-I want to give the four Pis host numbers in the range 61-64, and name them after the cluster name “Brambleweeny”.
+I want to give the four Pis host numbers in the range 12-15, and name them after the cluster name “Brambleweeny”.
 I also want to tell them to use a local DNS server at 192.168.86.5 for domain name resolution.
 This is a tiny Raspberry Pi Zero W running the excellent Pi-hole.

 But putting aside the IP addresses for a moment - how did I find out the MAC addresses?

 Well it pleases me to say that I found them out using a bit of technology that dates back to the early 1980s, and relates directly to one of the fundamental and critical parts of the Internet protocol suite - the Address Resolution Protocol (ARP).
 Essentially, ARP provides a mapping between the link layer address of a network device (i.e. a MAC address in this case) and the internet layer address (i.e. the IP address in this case).

 To work with ARP data there’s a venerable program called